 'Savage Dance, Pai Marire – Volkner's Death Mar.
 21st 1865'

-This appeared in the Illustrated London News in July 1865.
+This engraving appeared in the Illustrated London News in July 1865.
 Note the incorrect date for the murder.
 (It should be 2 March.)

 Grace witnessed Völkner's killing, describing how he 'knelt down and prayed, and, having shaken hands with his murderers said "I am ready", and, while they continued to shake hands with him, they hoisted him up.'